 I have been sharing these Irish poems every week, and this one certainly will bring a tear to your eye.
 The poem is direct, and Heaney holds nothing back.
 The last line sent shivers down my spine.

-I send these Irish poems out every week on my weekly dose of Irish email newsletter.
+I send these Irish poems out every week in my weekly dose of the Irish email newsletter.
 You can join it here, only one email every Friday.